-Williams FW19 - The last champion from Grove
+Williams FW19 - The last Formula 1 title winner from Grove

 The Williams FW19 Renault was the car which in 1997 won the last Formula One World Championship title for the Grove based team.